chaoshangcs/VIGAN/README.md

 VIGAN is the model for imputing missing views based on generative adversarial networks which combines cross-domain relations given unpaired data with multi-view relations given paired data.

 ### Train the model
 Train the network to learn to generate digit images and the corresponding edges images of the digits images, inspired by [CoGAN](https://github.com/chaoshangcs/CoGAN_PyTorch).
+When you train the modal, you can tune the parameters in "options" folder.

     python train.py